HARLINGEN – Do you really know as much about your neighbor as you think?

 However, there’s so much more to it than that.
 There’s Tito Puente and Afro-Cuban Percussion, world-famous ballet dancers, and Desi Arnaz who used to entertain audiences with Lucille Ball in the 1950s.
 And so much more.

-Emilio Cueto wants to tell you all about it today at the Valley Byliners 2018 Workshop.
+Emilio Cueto wants to tell you all about it this Saturday at the Valley Byliners 2018 Workshop.

 “Many scholars have studied deeply the influence of the U.S. in Cuba.
 Cuban politics, Cuban history and Cuban culture,” said the Havana native who will talk about his book “Cuba in the USA.”